chrt-io/blog/_posts/2021-03-03-should-data-be-global.md

 ---
 layout: post
-title: Data should be local
+title: Data can be local
 date: 2021-03-03 00:00:00 +0000
 categories: ''